-*This pamphlet is for informational purposes only, not for the purpose of providing legal advice.
+*This guide is for informational purposes only, not for the purpose of providing legal advice.
 It is not a guarantee of a particular result.
-This pamphlet should not be construed as an offer to provide legal services & your receipt & or review of this document does not create an attorney client relationship.
+This guide should not be construed as an offer to provide legal services & your receipt & or review of this document does not create an attorney-client relationship.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.

 New Jersey is a “judicial foreclosure” state – meaning all foreclosure actions must be prosecuted by attorneys before judges in the court system.
 This structure is intended to impose a level of due diligence on lenders & assure an accurate disposition on the merits of a lender’s claim.
 The result however, is a bloated legal field that incentivizes cutting corners and rushed, even if not prompt, resolutions.